-At least 1 person stabbed in Norway, suspect detained
+Woman with blood on her held in reported Norway stabbing

-COPENHAGEN, Denmark (AP) - Police say at least one person has been stabbed in Norway’s second-largest city and a suspect has been detained.
+COPENHAGEN, Denmark (AP) - Police say at least one person has been stabbed in Norway’s second-largest city and a female suspect has been detained.

 Local newspaper Bergens Tidende reported Thursday that a person with a knife had walked around a central square in Bergen and acted threatening.
-The newspaper says several people were reportedly stabbed but police have only located one with injuries.
+The newspaper says several people were reportedly stabbed but police have located only one individual with injuries, who may be the alleged stabber.

-The stabbing victim’s condition was not known.
+The injured person’s condition was not known.
+Norwegian media showed photos of several ambulances lined up in Bergen.

 Police spokesman Bjarte Rebnor told Norwegian news agency NTB that a suspect, described as a woman, has been taken into custody.